A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Experimental Results

 Table \ref{tab4} reports measurement metrics with regard to different values for learning rate $\gamma$.
 A large value for $\gamma$ results in a wrong learnt structure and a large FDR and FP.
 Furthermore, a low $\gamma$ increases the runtime.
 We have found $\gamma=0.001$ the best setting in our evaluations.
 SVRCD has a better TPR in $\gamma=0.006$, but a larger SHD.
 SHD and JI specify the quality of the estimated structure.
 Hence, $\gamma=0.001$ is the best setting in our evaluations.

 The second step of evaluations compares SVRCD with some known algorithms.
 First, the datasets are sampled from a bipartite graph with $(n,p)=(50,200)$ setting.
 As shown in Table \ref{tab5}, our proposed algorithm outperforms BCD, PC, HC, and MMHC algorithms regarding FDR, SHD, and JI metrics.
 Although HC demonstrates better TPR and E than SVRCD, it estimates 387.1 edges for a BN with 200 edges.
 Hence, the estimated structure is not sparse and has more edges than the original structure.
 SVRCD estimated two more FP edges than the PC algorithm.
-The reason is that the PC has estimated fewer edges, and has a lower E. SVRCD with $E=73$ has defeated PC with $E = 26.9$.
+The reason is that the PC has estimated fewer edges, and has a lower E. SVRCD with $E=73$ has defeated the PC with $E = 26.9$.
 In addition, SVRCD has better FDR, TPR, SHD, and JI than PC.
-Hence, SVRCD generally outperformed PC.
+Hence, SVRCD generally outperformed PCs.
 BCD is one of the recently proposed algorithms for estimating sparse BN using high-dimensional discrete data.
 We compared SVRCD to this algorithm as well.
 Our proposed algorithm leads to much better SHD, JI, FDR, TPR, and E than BCD, but BCD has estimated a sparser structure and has a lower FP.
 However, SHD and JI are two important metrics that show the overall performance of a structure learning algorithm.

-We have also repeated our evaluations with data sampled from random graphs, and scale-free networks.
-The results are reported in Table \ref{tab5}.
+We also compared SVRCD with a recent structure learning method called NoCurl \citep{ref32} which originally has been proposed for continuous data.
+Although NoCurl has competitive results in the continuous domain, it does not achieve good results in learning DAGs using discrete data, and SVRCD outperforms it in all metrics.
+Furthermore, we have repeated our evaluations with data sampled from random graphs and scale-free networks.
+The results reported in Table \ref{tab5} shows that SVRCD demonstrates the best SHD and JI in learning Random DAGs.
+But, for scale-free networks, although it achieves SHD=155.15, which is the best level among all six algorithms, MMHC with JI=0.33 outperforms SVRCD.